java-to-kotlin/java-to-kotlin.github.io/_posts/2024-06-03-conditional-to-calculation.md

 The second conditional sums individual digits.
 Given the behaviour of Kotlin's integer arithmetic operators, the branching is unnecessary.
-If the intermediate value, `it`, is less than ten, then `it/10` would be zero, and `it % 10` would be equal to `it`, meaning we can replace the entire when expression with `it / 10 + it % 10`, leaving the function as:
+If the intermediate value, `it`, is less than ten, then `it / 10` would be zero, and `it % 10` would be equal to `it`, meaning we can replace the entire when expression with `it / 10 + it % 10`, leaving the function as:

 ```kotlin
 fun String.isValidCardNumber(): Boolean =